Blorum/blorum-docs/permissions.md

 Roles' permissions could be as specific as certain forums, category, etc..., but an arbitrary permission to one type could also be applied.
 Such permission were stored in the key "any"(See default_permission.sql).

 ## Permission Data Structure for Roles
-Take a possible permisson of a site's moderator as an example
+Take a possible permission of a site's moderator as an example **This is a grantive role**

 ```
 {